-I’ve come to see relationships as experiences with the potential to bring us to a deeper awareness and acceptance of who we are.
+Relationships are experiences with the potential to bring us deeper into awareness and acceptance of who we are.

-Despite the precedence put on marriage and sacred union, they are not something we ever have or can achieve.
 Our relationships require a lifelong devotion to mining the heart, and learning to love who we are in this moment.
-And when we remember who we are, we become magnets for people who see and love this.
+And when we remember who we are, and fully love and accept this, we become magnets for people who see and love this.

 So here are the reasons why I made the commitment to be single for 2019: